GoogleCloudPlatform/healthcare-data-harmonization/mapping_configs/README.md

         configuration
 *   test cases in the form:
     *   TEST_NAME.input.json: the input file used in the test
-    *   TEST_NAME.config.dhml: the mapping config file used in the test
+    *   TEST_NAME.config.wstl: the mapping config file used in the test
     *   TEST_NAME.output.json: the output file produced by the test

 ## Running